September 24, 2025

 Safety Brief

-If you fly to Fleming Field, you're probably doing it wrong
+If you fly to Fleming Field, you're probably not doing it safely

-Over the last few months, a few local members of the FAA Safety Team (including chapter member Bob Collins) have been working with Keith Thompson of the St. Paul Tower Team to try to eliminate the close calls that are happening between inbound planes and jets to St. Paul Downtown and flights in and out of South St. Paul's Fleming Field.
+Over the last few months, a few local members of the FAA Safety Team (including chapter member Bob Collins) have been working with Keith Thompson of the St. Paul Tower Team to try to eliminate the close calls that are happening between inbound planes to South St. Paul's Fleming Field and inbound planes and jets to St. Paul Downtown.
 Most of these seem to involve transient aircraft.
 A year or so ago, Thompson led a meeting at KSGS to try to call attention to the problem.

 On that occasion, he discussed aircraft into Fleming (1720' traffic pattern) interfering with the inbound St. Paul (1910' traffic pattern).
 Since then there have been some startling conflicts.

 Many pilots choose to use the Cottage Grove refinery as a waypoint to then enter the KSGS traffic pattern for Runway 16 at a 45-degree angle, or to then fly a midfield entry for the left downwind for Runway 32.
 But that presents too much opportunity for conflict, and, unfortunately, that's what too many flight schools are teaching their students.
-Thompson suggested an entry a little farther sought but it working with the FAASTeam, we discovered a much better entry and exit to Fleming Field.
+Thompson suggested an entry a little farther south (marked by a school's track oval) but in working with the FAASTeam, we discovered it was too difficult to spot.
+We found a much better entry and exit to Fleming Field.
 Thompson flew with one of the FAASTeam members so the St. Paul Tower could have a better idea of what KSGS traffic is doing.

-Visually, it's an easy entry to spot.
-The "toilet paper rolls".
-They're a group of oil tanks on the left as you approach, and the Cottage Grove shopping center on the right.
-By splitting these two landmarks, you're set up perfectly for a 45 degree left downwind for runway 16, or, once in the pattern, a midfield crosswind entry to 32.
+By splitting these two landmarks, you're set up perfectly for a 45degree left downwind for runway 16, or, once in the pattern, a midfield crosswind entry to 32.
 The approach gives you a good view of other KSGS traffic and, more importantly, keeps you farther away from the downtown airport.

-This will likely be established as the FAA sanctioned approach to the airport in the near future.
+This will likely be established as the FAA sanctioned approach to the airport in the near future, and we're hoping to get Garmin to include the waypoint in its ForeFlight product.
 In the meantime, Thompson will be hosting a meeting - both in person and virtual - tomorrow (Thursday 9/25) at 7 p.m. in the KSGS community room.
 It will also be streamed live.
 Attendees will also receive Wings credit by registering here for the in-person event, or here for the webinar.

 Events